 The Hospitality and Accommodations Tax Fund is used to account for revenues received from the hospitality tax and accommodations tax levied by the City.
 The balance in this fund is being used for tourism related projects.
-During the year, \$297,697 was transferred to other funds for tourism/recreation related debt service.
+During the year, \$433,166 was transferred to other funds for tourism/recreation related debt service.

 The Fire Service Fund accounts for the revenues and expenditures of the Mauldin Fire Department serving the City and the surrounding fire service area.
-Expenditures decreased by \$1,020,572 over the prior year primarily because capital outlay decreased from the prior year due to the purchase of fire trucks in 2015.
+Expenditures increased by \$143,874 (4%) over the prior year.

 The Capital Projects Fund accounts for (a) the acquisition, construction, or renovation of major capital facilities, (b) ongoing major improvement projects which usually span more than one year, and (c) major equipment or other capital asset acquisitions which are not financed by another fund.
-The fund balance of the Capital Projects Fund decreased \$464,208 primarily due to capital outlay purchases for paving, vehicles and equipment, partially offset by revenues and transfers in.
+The fund balance of the Capital Projects Fund increased \$1,709,779 primarily due to a \$1,500,000 transfer in from the General Fund.

-Governmental fund expenditures were \$16,596,814 for 2016.
-Capital outlay for projects and equipment for the City totaled \$1,055,175.
-Providing public safety and fire protection, excluding related capital outlays, are one of the primary annual expenditures for the City and included \$4,062,280 in police department expenditures, and \$3,383,888 for fire protection expenditures.
-These were followed by \$1,468,342 for sanitation expenditures and \$2,097,002 for parks and recreation expenditures.
+Governmental fund expenditures were \$17,675,030 for 2017.
+Capital outlay for projects and equipment for the City totaled \$1,342,008.
+Providing public safety and fire protection, excluding related capital outlays, are one of the primary annual expenditures for the City and included \$4,198,288 in police department expenditures, and \$3,527,762 for fire protection expenditures.
+These were followed by \$1,541,831 for sanitation expenditures and \$2,180,629 for parks and recreation expenditures.